cucumber/docs/content/overview.md

 There are a few conventions:

-- Each Gherkin source file contains a description of a single Feature
+- Each Gherkin source file contains a description of a single feature
 - Each Gherkin source file uses the `.feature` extension

 # What is Cucumber?

 Cucumber is a tool that supports *[Behaviour-Driven Development](/bdd/)* and *Executable Specifications*.
-When you run it, it reads in your specifications from plain-language text files called Features, examines them for Scenarios to test, and runs the Scenarios against your system.
+It can read your specifications from plain-language text files called features, examine them for scenarios to test, and run the scenarios against your system.

-Each Scenario is a list of Steps for Cucumber to work through.
-So that Cucumber can understand these Feature files, they must follow some basic syntax rules.
-The name for this set of rules is [Gherkin](/gherkin/).
+Each scenario is a list of steps for Cucumber to work through.
+In order for Cucumber to understand the feature files, they must follow some basic syntax rules; this set of rules is called [Gherkin](/gherkin/).

-Along with the [Features](/gherkin/#feature), you give Cucumber a set of [Step Definitions](/step-definitions/).
-These files map (or "glue") each business-readable language step into programming code to carry out what action should be performed by the Step.
+Along with the [features](/gherkin/#feature), you give Cucumber a set of [step definitions](/step-definitions/).
+These files map (or "glue") each business-readable language step into programming code to carry out what action should be performed by the step.

-In a mature test suite, the Step Definition itself will probably just be one or two lines of code that delegate to a library of support code, specific to the domain of your application.
+In a mature test suite, the step definition itself will probably just be one or two lines of code that delegate to a library of support code, specific to the domain of your application.

-Cucumber is also a collaboration tool.
+Cucumber is also a *collaboration tool*.
 Software teams work best when the developers and business stakeholders are communicating clearly with one another.
 A great way to do that is to collaboratively specify the work that’s about to be done using automated